Houet/TOE/README.md

 it looks for the last tweet date and publishes later event.

-All earthquake published should respect a minimun magnitude and are not older than 2 days when they are published.
+All earthquake published should respect a minimun magnitude and are not older than one day when they are published.
 These parameters can be changed with the MAGNITUDE_MIN and NB_DAY environment values.